mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 # Conclusion

-In this blog post we explained briefly the most important things you need to consider when it comes to distribute your Angular library.
+In this blog post we briefly explained the most important things you need to consider when it comes to distributing your Angular library.

 We explained how to keep the library decoupled from the underlaying platform.
-After that we went to distributing your code in a way that it's tree-shakable and has minimum overhead over the user.
+After that, we went to distributing our code in a way that it's tree-shakable and has minimum overhead over the user.
 As next section we described how to make the library friendly to the Angular's Ahead-of-Time compiler.

 Finally, we summarized all the practices in a short list which can serve you as a checklist.